-Slovak official development assistance goals are defined by Act No. 392/2015 Coll. on Official Development Cooperation and UN Sustainable Development Goals.
+Slovak official development assistance goals are defined by Act No. 392/2015 Coll. on Official Development Cooperation as amended by Act no. 281/2019 Coll. and UN Sustainable Development Goals.

 Slovakia offers development cooperation to partner countries with the aim of contributing to sustainable development, mainly via reducing poverty, strengthening democracy and good governance.
 SR is building on its historical experience and a specific story of the country which has gone through a difficult and successful transformation process.